Nil-Andreu/leads-manager/README.md

 ## 5. REST API
 We can now test the API with Postman.
 We run first the server, and then go to Postman to: http://localhost:8000/api/leads/.

-We can do a post rqeuest to this url.
+We can do a post request to this url.
 For the header we are going to add a Content-Type.
 And the value is application/json.
 And then for the body we can write:
     {
         "name":"juan",
         "email":"juan@gmail.com",